 The most important is ferritin (a heterogeneous group of proteins surrounding an iron core), which is a soluble and active storage fraction located in the liver (in hepatocytes), bone marrow, and spleen (in macrophages); in red blood cells (RBCs); and in serum.
 Iron stored in ferritin is readily available for any body requirement.
 Circulating (serum) ferritin level parallels the size of the body stores (1 ng/mL = 8 mg of iron in the storage pool).

 The 2nd storage pool of iron is in hemosiderin, which is relatively insoluble and is stored primarily in the liver (in Kupffer cells) and in the bone marrow (in macrophages).

 Because iron absorption is so limited, the body recycles and conserves iron.
 Transferrin binds and recycles available iron from aging RBCs undergoing phagocytosis by mononuclear phagocytes.
 This mechanism provides about 97% of the daily iron needed (about 2.5 mg of iron).

 Iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more develops in stages.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants... read more develops in stages.
 In the first stage, iron requirement exceeds intake, causing progressive depletion of bone marrow iron stores.
 As stores decrease, absorption of dietary iron increases in compensation.
 During later stages, deficiency impairs RBC synthesis, ultimately causing anemia.